-Kicking off the new season of the Improving Sales Performance series, John Henley, Managing Partner at The Center for Sales Strategy, gives viewers an overview and behind-the-scenes look at the creation of the IMPACT Sales Leadership System: why it was created, who it was created for, and how sales leaders can make an impact on their sales performance by focusing on 4 key areas.
+Kicking off the new season of the Improving Sales Performance series, John Henley, Managing Partner at The Center for Sales Strategy, gives viewers an overview and behind-the-scenes look at the creation of the Impact Leadership System: why it was created, who it was created for, and how sales leaders can make an impact on their sales performance by focusing on 4 key areas.

 Tune in now to hear the Live broadcast or keep reading for a brief overview.

-What is the IMPACT Leadership System?
+What is the Impact Leadership System?

-Diving right into the interview, Henley explains that the IMPACT Leadership System is a framework that helps improve your sales from the top, and helps any organization improve sales performance.
+Diving right into the interview, Henley explains that the Impact Leadership System is a framework that helps improve your sales from the top, and helps any organization improve sales performance.

-Who is IMPACT Designed For?
+Who is the Impact Leadership System Designed For?

 - It’s beneficial for General Managers and CEOs who are involved in sales or who want to bring good thoughts to sales leadership conversations.